-Times - We open our doors at 8.55am for the start of the school day.
+Times - We open our doors at 8.40am for the start of the school day.
+The doors will be shut at 8.55am, after which, you need to come into school via the office.

-School finishes at 3.00pm.
+School finishes at 3.05pm.
 Please arrive and collect your child on time.